My.EOU Portal Current Students Faculty/Staff

 Karen Caverly Molineaux (2012) completed her public history capstone project, entitled “Communication Breakdown: The True Culprit of the Modoc Indian War” and has accepted a job at the Klamath County Museum as their School Outreach Coordinator.

-Dustin Keys (2012) is in his second year of the graduate program in Food Sciences and Technology at Oregon State University, where he received full funding and a research assistantship.
+Dustin Keys (2012) is in his fourth year of the graduate program in Food Sciences and Technology at Oregon State University, where he received full funding and a research assistantship.
 Click here to view an article that Dustin recently co-authored.

 Aislinn Hooker (2011) earned her M.A.T. degree from Eastern in 2012 and has a full time teaching position at La Grande Middle School.